AdaCore/training_material/courses/codepeer/010_codepeer.rst

       A := (A - 1.0)**2.0;
    end Pre;

-|``pre.adb:1:1: high warning: subp always fails: pre fails for all possible inputs``
+| ``pre.adb:1:1: high warning: subp always fails: pre fails for all possible inputs``
-|``pre.adb:8:18: high: precondition (user precondition) failure on call to pre."**": requires Left /= 0.0``
+| ``pre.adb:8:18: high: precondition (user precondition) failure on call to pre."**": requires Left /= 0.0``
-|``pre.adb:8:6: medium warning: unused assignment into A``
+| ``pre.adb:8:6: medium warning: unused assignment into A``

 ---------------
 Postcondition
 ---------------

-The subprogram’s body may violate its specified postcondition.
+The subprogram's body may violate its specified postcondition.
 This specification may be written as a :ada:`pragma Postcondition`, or as a :ada:`Post` aspect in Ada 2012 syntax

 ..
    codepeer example (4.1.2 - postcondition)